PeakIndicators/Getting-Started-On-Azure-ML/Documents/Dataset-Monitors.md

 ![](../Images/datadrift12.png)

+**Logs (Analytics)** uses **Kusto query language**, more details can be seen [here](https://docs.microsoft.com/en-us/services-hub/health/log_analytics_query_language).

-4. After identifying metrics to set up alert rules, create a new alert rule:
+4. After identifying metrics to set up alert rules, create a new **alert rule**:

 ![](../Images/datadrift13.png)

-5. An existing action group can be used or a new one can be created to define the action to be taken when the set conditions are met.
+5. An existing **action group** can be used or a new one can be created to define the action to be taken when the set conditions are met.

 ![](../Images/datadrift14.png)

 ## Limitations and known issues for data drift monitors

-Limitations and known issues for data drift monitors can be seen in the [Detect data drift on datasets troubleshooting]https://docs.microsoft.com/en-gb/azure/machine-learning/how-to-monitor-datasets?tabs=azure-studio#troubleshooting page.
+Limitations and known issues for data drift monitors can be seen in the [Detect data drift on datasets troubleshooting](https://docs.microsoft.com/en-gb/azure/machine-learning/how-to-monitor-datasets?tabs=azure-studio#troubleshooting) page.

 ##### _Source: https://docs.microsoft.com/en-gb/azure/machine-learning/how-to-monitor-datasets?tabs=python_